walter090/toxic_comments/README.md

 python training/train.py --data dataset.csv --vocab 30000 --embedding 300 --mode cnn
 ```
 where vocab flag is for specifying vocabulary size and embedding embedding
 size.
-There are three modes for training: use 'cnn' for training CNN for
+There are three modes: use 'cnn' for training CNN for
-classification, 'emb' for training word embeddings, and 'test' for testing
+classification, 'lstm' for training LSTM for classification, 'emb' for training word embeddings, and 'test' for testing
 a trained model.

 You can also change the layer configuration if you decide to write your